stevenchen3/kafka-proxy/README.md

 ## Building the Docker image

-Make sure that you have Docker and Docker Compose installed properly, and then do the following:
+Make sure that you have Docker, Docker Compose and Protocol Buffers compiler (i.e., `protoc`) installed properly, and then do the following:

 ```
 sbt assembly